tsgrissom/PotterPlus/README.md

 * Make firestorm place fire trail while moving instead of at the end
 * Investigate `mode: cast` for fun wands
 * Use some sort of template to simplify fun item wand making
-* Replace all fake warmup spells with a real warmup
 * Add Riddikulus
 * Plan for 1.13 material changes
-* Fix spells that shouldn't be PVP restricted

 ### Other ideas